Nurturing our relationships not only feeds our souls, it gives us a good enough reason to do everything else.

 Judia is a certified sommelier through the American Sommelier Association (ASA) and has completed the rigorous ASA blind tasting course.
 She also has completed the Level 3 course through the Wine & Spirit Education Trust (WSET).
 Having visited and tasted her way through several wine regions, Judia has observed that although the customs, climates, and scenery vary, a constant is the enjoyment of wine and food as a comforting experience that creates a forum for sharing friends, culture, ideas, and life.
 Judia works and lives in New York City with her two daughters.

-A native Atlantan, Judia holds a BA in Mathematics from Spelman College and an MBA in Marketing & Corporate Strategy from the Ross School of Business at the University of Michigan, Ann Arbor.
+A native Atlantan, Judia holds a BA in Mathematics from Spelman College, an MBA in Marketing & Corporate Strategy from the Ross School of Business at the University of Michigan, Ann Arbor and a certificate in Digital Leadership and Strategy from the Columbia Business School in NYC.
 Prior to launching enJoie, Judia served in finance, strategic planning, and marketing for organizations including CIGNA, Goldman Sachs, Hallmark Cards, The Walt Disney Company, Ogilvy, and Mather and Deutsch Advertising.